MadhavPruthi/SMS-based-Notification-system/README.md

 # Technologies Used

 This is built on django framework along with HTML, CSS and Bootstrap as front-end framework.
+At some instances, AJAX is also used to provide the touch of asynchronous manner.
 To handle the message queuing, Django-background-tasks has been used which schedule the messages according to time and date set by Faculty.
 Nexmo has been used as SMS API service.